moayyadsaleh/simon-says/README.md

 # simon-says
-This repository contains a JavaScript implementation of the classic game Simon Says.
+This repository contains a JavaScript implementation of the classic game Simon Says I developed during my bootcamp training.
 The game challenges players to remember and repeat a sequence of button presses, testing their memory and pattern recognition skills.

 Technical Highlights:
 Interactive Gameplay: Engaging and interactive gaming experience right in the browser.